 The Barry Lawrence Ruderman Conference on Cartography at Stanford University

-This October the David Rumsey Map Center will host a three-day conference on cartographic scholarship called the Barry Lawrence Ruderman Conference on Cartography, to be held on October 19, 20 and 21, 2017.
-Events will begin the evening of October 19.
-The keynote speaker will be Parag Khanna, author of Connectography and noted spatial thinker.
-Speakers from around the world will discuss the latest in the history of cartography and related fields, while several advanced Stanford students will also have a chance to share their exciting new research in how they use maps as part of their scholarship, teaching and research.
-This is the first ever conference of its kind to be held at the David Rumsey Map Center.
+Every other October the David Rumsey Map Center hosts a three-day conference on cartographic scholarship called the Barry Lawrence Ruderman Conference on Cartography.
+Past keynote speakers have included Parag Khanna, author of Connectography and noted spatial thinker, and Alex Hidalgo, author of Trail of Footprints: A History of Indigenous Maps from Viceregal Mexico.
+Speakers from around the world discuss the latest in the history of cartography and related fields, and several advanced Stanford students also have a chance to share their exciting new research in how they use maps as part of their scholarship, teaching, and research.

 Barry Lawrence Ruderman, CEO and Owner

 Barry holds a BS in Economics from the University of California Riverside (1984) and Juris Doctorate from the University of San Diego School of Law (1987).
 Barry was a partner in the law firm of Weeks Rathbone Robertson & Johnson and later Rathbone & Ruderman until 2003.